pyQms/pyqms/docs/source/quick_start.rst

 Matching a peak list
 ====================

-Let's start with a most simple example: Mathing a single peptide on a predefined peak list.
+Let's start with a most simple example: Matching a single peptide on a predefined peak list.
 Start a Python (3.4+) console and start quantifying in 4 steps:

 First import pyQms: ::